ReactForAll/React-Course/Level_1/7. React Fragments/SCRIPT.md

 In React components, you may have noticed that you always need to return a single react node.
-For instance, if you return multiple JSX elements without wrapping them in a single node, you would see an error that `Adjacent JSX elements must be wrapped in an enclosing tag.` Even though in most cases, you would return only a single node as a component, sometimes you might not want to add an unnecessary div to this.
-For instance, if you want our array of form fields to have a label span along with each input tag like:
+In the previous lesson we had used a `<div>` to wrap around our input and label.
+If we remove the wrapper like this:

 ```js
 formFields.map((field) => (